Some Remarks on Isoparametric Functions in Closed 4-Manifolds: Failure of Theorem in Dimension Three

-Combining the first two cases, we obtain \begin{thm} Let $M$ be a closed smooth $4$-manifold admitting a double disk bundle decomposition, with the codimension of the base space of either disk bundle greater than one.
-Then, $M$ cannot be equipped with a negatively curved metric. \end{thm}

-Taking all four cases into account, we derive the general conclusion: \begin{thm} Let $M$ be a closed smooth $4$-manifold admitting a double disk bundle decomposition.
-Then, $M$ cannot be equipped with a hyperbolic metric. \end{thm}

-Recalling the topological condition for the existence of isoparametric functions in Lemma \ref{lemma: isopara iff LDDBD}, we have \begin{cor} If a closed Riemannian $4$-manifold $M$ can be equipped with a hyperbolic metric, then it admits no isoparametric function under any smooth Riemannian metric. \end{cor}
+Combining the first two cases, we complete the proof of Theorem \ref{thm: fundamental group when singular}.
+Taking all four cases into account, we can immediately derive Theorem \ref{thm: exclu of hyperbolic}.

-\section{Failure of Theorem \ref{thm: exclu of hyperbolic} in dimension three}
+\section{Failure of Theorem \ref{thm: exclu of hyperbolic} in Dimension Three}

-In the proof of the main theorems, we were able to discuss each case in detail, largely due to the relatively simple structure of the possible disk bundle decompositions in the $4$-dimensional case.
+In proving the main theorem, we were able to obtain sufficient topological information in the four-dimensional case, allowing for a detailed discussion.
 As the dimension increases, however, the complexity of these decompositions grows rapidly, leading to significantly more intricate discussions.
 But surprisingly, Theorem \ref{thm: exclu of hyperbolic} fails to hold in the $3$-dimensional case.
 We can construct a counterexample as follows.

 Suppose $S_g$ is an orientable closed surface of genus $g\ge 2$, and let $\tau$ be an orientation-preserving diffeomorphism on $S_g$.
 It is known that the mapping torus $\mathcal{M}_{\tau}$ admits a double disk bundle decomposition, where both base spaces are homeomorphic to $S_g$, and both bundles are trivial.
 By the Nielsen–Thurston classification (see, for example, \cite{thurston1986hyperbolic}), $\tau$ is isotopically periodic, reducible, or pseudo-Anosov, and when $\tau$ is pseudo-Anosov, the mapping torus $\mathcal{M}_{\tau}$ has a hyperbolic structure, that is, it admits a hyperbolic metric.
 This shows that the conclusion of Theorem \ref{thm: exclu of hyperbolic} does not hold for closed $3$-manifolds.